Work (physics)

-In physics, work is the energy transferred to or from an object via the application of force along a displacement.
+In science, work is the energy transferred to or from an object via the application of force along a displacement.
 In its simplest form, for a constant force aligned with the direction of motion, the work equals the product of the force strength and the distance traveled.
-A force is said to do positive work if when applied it has a component in the direction of the displacement of the point of application.
+A force is said to do positive work if it has a component in the direction of the displacement of the point of application.
 A force does negative work if it has a component opposite to the direction of the displacement at the point of application of the force.

 For example, when a ball is held above the ground and then dropped, the work done by the gravitational force on the ball as it falls is positive, and is equal to the weight of the ball (a force) multiplied by the distance to the ground (a displacement).
-If the ball is thrown upwards, the work done by its weight is negative, and is equal to the weight multiplied by the displacement in the upwards direction.
+If the ball is thrown upwards, the work done by the gravitational force is negative, and is equal to the weight multiplied by the displacement in the upwards direction.